DataFire/Integrations/integrations/generated/trashnothing/README.md

   never modified - it is up to the client to initialize, modify and persist the preferences object.

 - **callback** is a function used to return the result of the post submission.
-It is called and passed one argument - an object with three properties {result, message, preference_key}.
+It is called and passed one argument - an object with five properties {result, message, preference_key, identifier, session}.
   The result property is a string that is one of: success, error, warning.
+The identifier property is set for errors and warnings and will contain a string that represents the type of error or warning that occurred.

   A success result indicates that the post was submitted successfully.
 Note that posts may not appear instantly after submission because the moderators of many groups may have additional